Packing Guidance for Lesotho

 - Bring colors, not just black

-Warm fleeces, hoodies, or vests help keep you warm without taking up too much space.
+- Cold weather clothing such as warm fleeces, hoodies, or vests help keep you warm without taking up too much space.
 Light sweaters are great for layering.
-Warm lightweight gloves and scarf and thick stockings/leggings are helpful for cold winter nights.
-Camping/tech wear can be great for staying dry and cool or warm, depending on the climate and clothing.
+Warm lightweight gloves, scarf, and thick stockings/leggings are helpful for cold winter nights.

 Volunteers should bring business casual dress shoes for the workplace.
 Closed-toe shoes must be worn in training sessions.
-However, women may also wear nice sandals.
+Women may also wear nice sandals.

 Many Volunteers value their hiking boots, as Lesotho has a rocky and mountainous terrain.